pombredanne/omg-monitor/README.md

   * actual: Actual response time at the given time instant.
   * predicted: Response time prediction for the given time instant.
   * anomaly: the unlikelihood of the actual result in comparisson with the predicted result.
+  * likelihood: the likelihood that the last anomaly score follows the historical probability distribution.
   * status: status of the server as returned by Pingdom (up, down, unconfirmed_down).
   * time: UNIX time when Pingdom got the actual response time.
   If no limit is specified it is assumed that `N=0`, so that the API returns all the results for the given `CHECK_ID`.